Dallas County Jail

 Cam: Mind my own business and respect other inmates as i would like to be respected.
 Avoid playing Cards, Dice and other gambling games that could cause a disagreement.

-JM: Were you able to choose an inmate if you knew one?
+JM: Were you able to choose an inmate as your cellmate if you knew one?
+How often would your cellmate(s) change?

 Charles: No, the most choice you will ever have in regard to your housing assignment will be what cell you want if you are placed in a tank with one man cells.